Professor-G/pyBIA/docs/index.rst

    This documentation is still being written and may change frequently!

-pyBIA is an open-source program for detecting diffuse Lyman-alpha emission in the high redshift universe, using a combination of machine learning tree-ensemble and convolutional neural network algorithms.
-Although developed as a tool for astronomers, the program has been coded for general application.
-This documentation explains how you can use pyBIA to build and train your own machine-learning classifiers.
+pyBIA (Blob Identification Algorithm) is an open-source framework for machine learning detection of spatially extended and diffuse Lyman-alpha emission at high redshift (i.e., blob-like objects).
+Combining a variety of machine learning methods, pyBIA can reduce millions of cataloged sources to a small candidate list for follow-up study.

+Although designed for astronomers, its modular architecture make it adaptable to any domain where large-scale image segmentation and/or classification are required.
+This documentation walks you through installation, data preparation, model training, and optimization so you can quickly build your own machine-learning classifiers with pyBIA.

+This software was created to conduct the research presented in Godines & Prescott 2025.
+If you use this code for publication, we would appreciate citations to the paper.

 Functionality
 ==================